 Ehlo waved something in his hand.
 “He broke my phone.”

 “I’m telling you it was an accident,” Wallace jumped in.
 He was also holding a bag.
 “I already went to half of the stores in town to get this new one for you, okay?”

 Ehlo scoffed.
 “Like that would make a difference.
-You know how much stuffs I have store in there?”
+You know how much stuff I have stored in there?”

-“Who in the world would store stuffs in their phone anyway?”
+“Who in the world would store stuff in their phone anyway?”
 Wallace shot back.

 “Hey, hey,” Nic interfered, stepping over to the two again.

 It got interesting as that because Nic had taken over Johnny’s role as the peacemaker of their household.
 It was like he and Johnny had somehow had a secret torch-passing ceremony where Johnny had bestowed upon Nic’s shoulder to take care of everyone from now on since he was moving onto a new phase of his life now–and could not look after them as actively as he once did.

 “It’s my phone,” Ehlo repeated.
 “I have the right to get mad.”

 “Will you at least let me explain?”
 Wallace asked, his voice less intense like before.

 Ehlo turned to Wallace.
 “Sure, talk all you want.
 I have all night.”